ebullient/campaign-notes/compendium/groups/Cult of Myrkul.md

 # Cult of Myrkul
 *{{short description}}*

 Members are fervent religious cultists who worship [Myrkul](#Myrkul), the god of death.
-The cult is led by the priest [[Ularan Mort.
+The cult is led by the priest [Ularan Mortus](../Ularan%20Mortus.md)å

 **Beliefs**